Glossary term

 In a typical 529 plan, contributions are made into an account for a designated beneficiary.
 The money can then be invested or otherwise held under the structure of the plan, depending on the type of 529 arrangement.
 Over time, the account may grow, and qualified withdrawals can be used for eligible education costs.

 The IRS explains that 529 plans are also known as qualified tuition programs.
-The tax benefit is the main reason they matter.
-Contributions are not deductible for federal income-tax purposes, but qualified withdrawals are generally tax-free.
+The main tax benefit is that contributions are not deductible for federal income-tax purposes, but qualified withdrawals are generally tax-free.

 College Savings Plans Versus Prepaid Tuition Plans